-This is Hewlett-Packard Company SWOT analysis for 2013.
-For more information on how to do SWOT analysis please refer to our article.
+This is Hewlett-Packard Company SWOT analysis in 2013.
+For more information on how to do a SWOT analysis please refer to our article.

 Computer hardware and software, IT services and consulting

 Apple Inc., Cisco Systems, Inc., Dell Inc., Fujitsu Limited, International Business Machines Corporation, Lenovo Group Limited, Microsoft Corporation, Oracle Corporation, Samsung Electronics Co., Sony Corporation and many others.

 29% of income comes from personal systems division

 Acquisition of more technology related patents

 Slowing growth rate of the PC market

 Strong presence in China.
 The economy of China has been growing at a steady more than 8% rate every year.
 The growing economy accelerates corporate spending and HP is well positioned to benefit from it.
 The company has increased its investments in the market and expanded product and service offerings, especially its enterprise business and services divisions.
 These divisions offer the most profitable HP’s products, including cloud computing services and enterprise solutions.
 Strategic expansion into Chinese market may result in a strong competitive advantage for the business in the near future.

 Brand reputation.
 HP is the world’s leading PC vendor with more than 15% market share.
 It is also one of the major providers of service network products.
 The company has a significant market reach all over the world in nearly all of the markets it operates.
 This has resulted in a strong brand reputation.
 According to Interbrand, HP’s brand was value at $26 billion in 2012 and was among top 15 most valuable brands in the world.